 ENABLING FRIEND: “You’re a great mum, stop beating yourself up.”

-This may give you a temporary boost, but if you’re looking externally for confirmation that you’re a good parent, it will always be only temporary.
+This may give you a temporary boost, but if you’re looking externally for confirmation that you’re a good parent, it will always be fleeting and shallow, and you’ll be forever needing others to tell you that you’re not terrible.

 Who cares if that mum from school bakes cupcakes from scratch or volunteers to run all the reading groups while convening the tuckshop and running the tombola stand at the school fete?
 I think we could all do well from focusing on the great things we do with and for our kids, rather than those things that other parents are doing that we’re not.